CoralVentures/coral_flutter/docs/naming_conventions.md

 cd coral_cli

 ./bin/generate_bloc.dart ../../examples/routing_example
-# Then when it asks you, enter the name of your bloc in PascalCase, but don't include the suffix `Bloc`
+# Then when it asks you, enter the name of your bloc in PascalCase
 # E.g. Authentication, FooBar
 ```